Abdul Ahad Momand: Career

 Momand was then sent to the Soviet Union for pilot training.
 There, he studied at the Krasnodar Higher Military Aviation School of Pilots and the Kiev Higher Air Force Engineering School before returning to Afghanistan in 1981, where he rose through the ranks, becoming a chief navigator at Bagram Air Base.
 He returned to the Soviet Union in 1984 to train at the Gagarin Air Force Academy.
 Not long after graduating in 1987, he was selected as a cosmonaut candidate for the Interkosmos project.
 The other cosmonaut candidate sent for training was Mohammad Dawran, an Afghan MiG-21 pilot with the rank of Colonel.
 While Dawran had more political connections than Momand and held a higher military rank (since Momand was a captain at the time), Dawran's appendicitis was the deciding factor in Momand being chosen for the primary crew.
 Dawran then became part of the backup crew for Momand's mission.

 Along with Commander Vladimir Lyakhov and Flight Engineer Valery Polyakov, Momand was part of the Soyuz TM-6 three-man crew, which launched at 04:23 GMT 29 August 1988.
 Momand's inclusion in the mission was a significant symbol during the Soviet–Afghan War.

-During his nine days stay on the Mir space station in 1988, Momand took photographs of his country, participated in astrophysical, medical and biological experiments.
+During his nine days stay on the Mir space station in 1988, Momand took photographs of his country and participated in astrophysical, medical, and biological experiments.
 He also spoke to then-President Mohammad Najibullah of Afghanistan, and brewed Afghan tea for the crew.
 Momand was also recorded reciting the Quran in space at the request of the Afghan Government while his legs were held by another crew member outside of the shot to prevent him from floating away.